Re-Defining Unified Measurement in the Era of Consumer Data Disruption

 - Tracking restrictions – Apple’s ITP and IDFA changes that block consumer tracking on nearly 50% of the US mobile devices and any Safari-based internet use

-- New regulations such as CCPA and CPRA that foreshadow even more regulatory risks with consumer identity data AND create new gaps in data and identity matching
+- New state-by-state privacy regulations that foreshadow even more regulatory risks with consumer identity data AND create new gaps in data and identity matching

 - Poor identity matching rates that drain attribution accuracy and confidence

-- Tectonic consumer behavior shifts driven by the Pandemic which curtail the use of non-relevant historical data in traditional marketing mix models
+- Tectonic consumer behavior shifts originally driven by the pandemic which curtail the use of non-relevant historical data in traditional marketing mix models

 The Multi-Touch Attribution Half of Unified Measurement is Dead